-8. A Biosafety Clearing House is established by the Protocol Secretariat which contains information on existing laws for implementation of the Protocol in different Parties, summaries of risk assessment of GMOs, decisions regarding import or release of GMOs, etc. The purpose is to facilitate exchange of information on GMOs and assist Parties to implement the Protocol.

-9. The Protocol can better ensure protection of our local biological diversity from possible adverse impacts of imported GMOs.
+- 8. A Biosafety Clearing House is established by the Protocol Secretariat which contains information on existing laws for implementation of the Protocol in different Parties, summaries of risk assessment of LMOs, decisions regarding import or release of LMOs, etc. The purpose is to facilitate exchange of information on LMOs and assist Parties to implement the Protocol. - 9.
+The Protocol can better ensure protection of our local biological diversity from possible adverse impacts of imported LMOs.
 The application of the Protocol to Hong Kong will demonstrate Hong Kong's commitment in cooperating with the international community to protect the natural environment.
-Hong Kong is expected to share similar international obligations relating to the protection of biological diversity.
-We also need to follow the Protocol's requirements on import and export of GMOs where our trading partners have joined the Protocol.
+Hong Kong, being part of China, is expected to share similar international obligations relating to the protection of biological diversity.
+We also need to follow the Protocol's requirements on import and export of LMOs where our trading partners have joined the Protocol.